-Computed tomography (CT) is a diagnostic procedure that uses special X-ray equipment to create cross-sectional pictures of your body.
-CT images are produced using X-ray technology and powerful computers.
+Computed tomography (CT) is a type of imaging.
+It uses special x-ray equipment to make cross-sectional pictures of your body.

 During a CT scan, you lie still on a table.
 The table slowly passes through the center of a large X-ray machine.
 The test is painless.
 During some tests you receive a contrast dye, which makes parts of your body show up better in the image.